logzio/logz-docs/_source/user-guide/distributed-tracing/service-performance-monitoring-setup.md

   - hidan
 ---

-Logz.io Service Performance Monitoring dashboard provides an overview of your systems' health by aggregating **Request**, **Error**, and **Duration** (R.E.D) metrics from span data.
+Logz.io Service Performance Monitoring dashboard (SPM) provides an overview of your systems' health by aggregating **Request**, **Error**, and **Duration** (R.E.D) metrics from span data.
 The dashboard helps you to pinpoint and isolate incidents in your system quickly.

 The following guide helps you configure the OpenTelemetry collector to extract metrics from spans generated from your application instrumentation, and send them to Logz.io.